nfm/better_form/README.markdown

-Better Form README
+Better Form Readme
 ==================

-A Rails 2.3.x plugin to build Wufoo style forms.
-Better Form currently handles:
+A Rails 2.3.x plugin to build DRY Wufoo style forms with AJAX validation.

-* AJAX validation of form fields as they are completed
+* AJAX validates form fields as they are completed
 * Well-placed validation output
 * Automatic label generation
-* Field descriptions
+* Form field descriptions
+* Sensible default form styling
+* Unobtrusive Javascript contained in a single external file
+* Options configurable at the application, form, and field level

-Forget about labels, wrapper paragraphs, and `f.error_messages` and enjoy *interactive* forms with code less in your views.
+Forget about labels, wrapper paragraphs, and cleaning up the `f.error_messages` output and enjoy *interactive* forms with far less code in your views.

 Better Form requires [jQuery 1.4](http://jquery.com/) and [jRails](http://github.com/aaronchi/jrails).